KyleNelsen/udacitysupervisedlearning-p2/README.md

 <img src="images/proportion_data.png"/>

 I found that cluster 1 and 2 are overrepresnted and 0,3 and 4 are underrepresented.
-Cluster 2 seemed to be the most overrepresented and Cluster 4 seemed to be the most underrepresented.
+Cluster 2 seemed to be the most overrepresented and Cluster 0 seemed to be the most underrepresented.

+Segments of the population relatively popular with mail-order company - older, event-oriented, financially prepared, sensual-minded and people who don't return items much.

+Segments of the population relatively unpopular with mail-order company - dense housing far from the center city (suburbs), worse neighborhoods, dominant-minded and dreamful.

 Segments of the population relatively popular with mail-order company - older, event-oriented, financially prepared, sensual-minded and people who don't return items much.